twisterghost/jankbot/README.md

 *recommended* that you use a linux operating system and use NodeJS v0.10.x

 Once the packages are installed, you will need to set up the config file.

+**Option 1: Run `node config` and go through the steps.** You can skip to the next section if you do this route, though you may want to read option 2 to understand what this part does.

+**Option 2: Follow the instructions below to do it manually**

 Create a file called `config.json` and use this template:

 ```javascript